dboryga/ts-objectify-type/README.md

 There are 3 base properties that every *"objectified"* property has:
 - `key` *string | number | symbol* - Name of the property
 - `required` *boolean* - Whether property is marked as required
 - `type` *objectified.TypeValue (string)* - Type of the property.
-Main idea behind it is to represent what `typeof` keyword would return when used on the type, but with few extra that.
-All of them in further examples.
+Main idea behind it is to represent what `typeof` keyword would return when used on the type, but with few extra.
+You can check all of them in [examples](#examples) section.

 ### Optional Parameter